 - 11. "Honor Board" means those persons who may from time to time be asked to serve on an Honor Board Panel.
-Schools may have different procedures for selecting students and faculty to serve in the pool of potential members of an Honor Board.
-The Dean shall have the right to nominate, suspend, or remove any member of the Honor Board from their school. - 12.
-"Honor Board Hearing Panel" means any person or persons authorized by the Dean's Designee to determine in a particular situation whether a student has violated the Code and to recommend sanctions that may be imposed when a Code violation has been committed. - 13.
-"Instructor" means any person who conducts classroom or teaching activities for Tulane University.
-This includes dissertation or thesis advisors as well as advisors for capstone projects. - 14.
+The Honor Board shall consist of approximately forty (40) graduate students and twenty-five (25) faculty members from the Schools.
+It shall be a goal to select representation proportional to enrollment from the Schools (as defined below) whenever possible.
+The Dean shall have the right to nominate, suspend, or remove any member of the Honor Board from his or her School. - 12.
+"Honor Board Officer" means a faculty or graduate student member of the Honor Board elected by their corresponding Honor Board colleagues to provide training to new Honor Board members and, in the case of faculty honor board officers, serve as chairs for Honor Board panel hearings. - 13.
+"Honor Board Hearing Panel" means any person or persons authorized by the Dean's Designee to determine in a particular situation whether a student has violated the Code and to recommend sanctions that may be imposed when a Code violation has been committed. - 14.
+"Instructor" means any person who conducts classroom or teaching activities for Tulane University. - 15.
 "Member of the University Community" means any person who is a student, Faculty, School Official, or any other person employed by Tulane University.
-A person's status shall be determined by the Dean's Designee. - 15.
-"Schools" means the Schools of Architecture, Business, Professional Advancement, Law, Liberal Arts, Medicine, Public Health and Tropical Medicine, Science and Engineering, and Social Work. - 16.
-"Tulane University" or "University" here means collectively the Schools of Architecture, Business, Professional Advancement, Law, Liberal Arts, Medicine, Public Health and Tropical Medicine, Science and Engineering, and Social Work.
+A person's status shall be determined by the Dean's Designee. - "Schools" means the Schools of Architecture, Business, Continuing Studies, Liberal Arts, Medicine, Science and Engineering, and Social Work. - 17.
+"Tulane University" or "University" here means collectively the Schools of Architecture, Business, Continuing Studies, Liberal Arts, Medicine, Science and Engineering, and Social Work.